-Our guide to Allianz Arena in Munich, Germany, includes information on events, tickets, parking, public transportation, nearby hotels and restaurants, seating and more.
+Our guide to Allianz Arena in Munich, Germany, home stadium of Bayern Munich, includes information on events, tickets, parking, public transportation, nearby hotels and restaurants, seating and more.
 Read on to find out how to get the most out of your gameday experience.

 * * *